Berntalz/DSA_pathVisualizer/README.md

 # DSA Path Visualizer

 ## Description
 DSA Path Visualizer is a web-based application that visualizes various pathfinding algorithms.
-The application allows users to interactively see how algorithms like A*, Dijkstra's, and others find paths on a grid.
+The application allows users to interactively see how algorithms like BFS, DFS, Dijkstra's, and others find paths on a grid.
 This tool is useful for educational purposes and helps in understanding the intricacies of these algorithms.

 ## Features
 - Visualize different pathfinding algorithms